-As disclosed in note 4 to the consolidated financial statements, the management estimates the amount of lifetime ECL of trade receivables with significant balances and contract assets individually based on the historical default rates, past-due status and financial capability of the individual debtors and the forward-looking information.
+As disclosed in note 4 to the consolidated financial statements, the management estimates the amount of lifetime ECL of trade receivables with significant balances and contract assets individually based on the historical default rates, past-due status and financial capability of individual debtor and the forward-looking information.
 For the remaining balances of trade receivables, the Group's management estimates the amount of lifetime ECL on a collective basis, grouped by internal credit rating.
 The estimation is based on the Group's historical loss rates taking into consideration of forward-looking information.

-As disclosed in notes 28 and 29 to the consolidated financial statements, trade receivables and contract assets of the Group carried at HK\$345,008,000 and HK\$1,775,017,000, respectively, which represent 2.2% and 11.6% of the Group's total assets, respectively.
+As disclosed in notes 29 and 30 to the consolidated financial statements, trade receivables and contract assets of the Group carried at HK\$438,057,000 and HK\$2,883,915,000, respectively, which represent 2.4% and 15.7% of the Group's total assets, respectively.